 The Great Lakes Fisheries Trust has awarded the St. Joseph County Conservation District (SJCCD) project funding to evaluate stream and culvert crossings throughout the St. Joseph River Watershed from 2023 to 2025.
 The project aims to gather data for the Michigan Department of Natural Resources (MDNR) to identify sites that hinder fish passage, such as dams, undersized culverts, or areas with high flow rates.
 It will also provide culvert inventories for county road and drain commissions to highlight sites in need of repair or remediation.

-Using ArcGIS and other mapping tools, SJCCD personnel have compiled a comprehensive list of road-stream crossing locations across subwatershed areas, including Prairie River, Coldwater River-Hog Creek, Dowagiac River, Portage River, Rocky River, and Christiana Creek (MI only).
-MDNR has provided a 10-page digital survey to assess infrastructure stability, bank erosion, fish passability, and other site conditions at each crossing.
+Using ArcGIS and other mapping tools, SJCCD personnel have compiled a comprehensive list of road-stream crossing locations across select subwatershed areas including Prairie River, Coldwater River-Hog Creek, Dowagiac River, Portage River, Rocky River, and Christiana Creek (MI only).
+MDNR has provided a 10-page digital survey through the Survey123 app to assess infrastructure stability, bank erosion, fish passability, and other site conditions at each crossing.

 Looking to help make a positive impact on our local environment?
 Join the District for stream cleanup events at Big Swan Creek, Prairie River, Nottawa Creek, and Portage River during the 2025 field season.
 Event dates announced early spring!